 There is a gourmet delicatessen and grocery store on South Beach called The Epicure Market.
-It is one of the most famous gourmet stores in America, written up in Gourmet and Bon Appetit magazines, featured on The Food Network, and on the Travel Channel.
+It is one of the most famous gourmet markets in America, written up in Gourmet and Bon Appetit magazines, featured on The Food Network, and on the Travel Channel.
 This market originated the idea of selling fine prepared foods and cooked items right in the store, cooked on site and sold ready to eat.
 They’ve been doing it on South Beach since the 1940’s.

-This market is where I developed my cooking chops, learning at the elbow of an old Philippino chef who had run the kitchen at the fabulous Fountainbleau Hotel in the heyday of Miami Beach.
+This market is where I developed my cooking chops, learning at the elbow of an old Philippine chef who had run the kitchen at the fabulous Fountainbleau Hotel in the heyday of Miami Beach.

-Its bakery is internationally recognized, and they ship product all over the world, with a secret and proprietary shipping method that permits product to arrive at a destination as fresh as it was just out of the oven.
-One of the most sought-after products from the bakery at the Epicure Market is its Brooklyn Blackout Cake.
+The Epicure Market bakery is internationally recognized, and they ship product all over the world, with a secret and proprietary shipping method that permits product to arrive at a destination as fresh as it was just out of the oven.
+One of the most sought-after products from the bakery at the Epicure is its Brooklyn Blackout Cake.
 It is a frenzy of chocolate flavors that can only be described as deathly (this is the original “Death by Chocolate”).
 I have heard it suggested that the cake be served with whipped cream or high-butterfat vanilla ice cream, or Espresso or marscapone.
 Pshaw.!

 Make this cake for your loved one and serve it with a cold quart of milk.

 Brooklyn Blackout Cake

 2 teaspoons pure vanilla extract

 3/4 cup unsweetened cocoa powder